Filipino language: Comparison of Filipino and Tagalog

 The other yardstick for distinguishing a language from a dialect is: different grammar, different language.
 "Filipino", "Pilipino" and "Tagalog" share identical grammar.
 They have the same determiners (ang, ng and sa); the same personal pronouns (siya, ako, niya, kanila, etc.); the same demonstrative pronouns (ito, iyan, doon, etc.); the same linkers (na, at and ay); the same particles (na and pa); and the same verbal affixes -in, -an, i- and -um-.
 In short, same grammar, same language.

-In connection with the use of Filipino, or specifically the promotion of the national language, the related term Tagalista is frequently used.
-While the word Tagalista literally means "one who specializes in Tagalog language or culture" or a "Tagalog specialist", in the context of the debates on the national language and "Imperial Manila", the word Tagalista is used as a reference to "people who promote or would promote the primacy of Tagalog at the expense of [the] other [Philippine] indigenous tongues".
+In connection with the promotion of the national language, the related term Tagalista is frequently used.
+While the word literally means a specialist in Tagalog language or culture, in the context of debates surrounding the national language and "Imperial Manila", it is often applied pejoratively to individuals who advocate for the primacy of Tagalog at the expense of other native Philippine languages.